omarali17171/DX.Pdfium4D/README.md

 **DX Pdfium4D** is a comprehensive Delphi wrapper for Google's PDFium library, providing object-oriented classes for PDF document handling in cross-platform Delphi applications.

-The project includes **DX PDF Viewer**, a minimalistic cross-platform PDF viewer application built with FireMonkey (FMX), which serves as a practical demonstration of the wrapper's capabilities and showcases modern Delphi development practices.
+The project includes **DX PDF Viewer** demo applications for both **FireMonkey (FMX)** and **VCL**, which serve as practical demonstrations of the wrapper's capabilities and showcase modern Delphi development practices.

 ### Why DX Pdfium4D?

 - ✅ **Type-safe, object-oriented API** - No more dealing with raw C pointers
-- ✅ **Automatic resource management** - Reference counting prevents memory leaks
+- ✅ **Automatic resource management** - Destructors handle PDFium cleanup automatically
 - ✅ **Cross-platform** - Windows, macOS, Android, iOS
+- ✅ **FMX and VCL support** - Works with both FireMonkey and VCL frameworks
 - ✅ **Well-documented** - Comprehensive documentation and examples
-- ✅ **Production-ready** - Includes unit tests and example application
+- ✅ **Production-ready** - Includes unit tests and demo applications
 - ✅ **MIT Licensed** - Free for commercial and open-source projects

 ---